yikhuen/adpo/README.md

 scp -P <PORT> -i ~/.ssh/id_rsa root@<PUBLIC_IP>:~/adpo/results.tgz \
   "/c/Users/chaiy/Downloads/"
 ```

-## 9) Stop billing
-- Delete the pod in the Runpod console (this kills tmux and frees ephemeral storage)
-- If you created a persistent volume, delete it separately to stop storage charges

 ## Notes
 - Training uses Unsloth QLoRA (LoRA adapters on a 4-bit base).
 Not full fine-tuning